bootcoder/jQueryIntro/README.md

 ---

 #### Why you give a shit?
-jQuery will increase your efficiency as a Developer.
+jQuery can dramatically increase your efficiency as a Developer.

-It allows you to quickly move from basic BS into crazy advanced DOM manipulation.
+It allows you to quickly move from basic selection to crazy advanced DOM manipulation.

 ---